 - Your student account gives you access to your University email, tuition bills, and critical information from instructors and administrative offices.

 - When asked for your Social Security number leave that section blank.

 4. Update all contact information, check this website, and answer emails

 - Please make sure the contact information you have provided to us is up-to-date.

 - Always check your email and our website regularly for new information.

 - Remember to read and save ALL materials sent to you from GO Minnesota and the University of Minnesota.
 These materials will provide answers to most of your questions.

-- Minnesota Semester and Summer Session students will need to apply for F-1 visas.
+- You will need to apply for a F-1 visa.
 See the Applying for a Visa page for a step-by-step guide to obtaining your visa.